NGS at Penhaligon: Case History

 Case history

-The clarity and sparkle of this classical gilded window was entirely down to the passion of myself and Jack.
-So wanting this window to be the best I’d made in my 32 yr career – Jack for his desire for new insight into reverse glass mirror gilding.
-Nothing other than a fine piece of new classical crafted jewellery for this one.
+The clarity and sparkle of this classical gilded window was entirely down to the passion of myself and hard work by my apprentice Joe.
+So wanting this window to be the best I’d made in my 32 yr career.

 Penhaligon's glass gilding NGS London NGS Painted House numbers names Traditional sign writers of London NGS Dulwich Margate Chelsea signwriters